Pulsating1/Space-Wumpus/README.md

 # Space-Wumpus
-Space Wumpus is a game for the first Discord Hack Week.
+Space Wumpus is a game for the first Discord Hack Week made by Pulsating, Jost, Panda, Geo and Lemmsi. :)